Recovered from the Wayback Machine.

 Each time I find myself back in the heartland, it seems to get worse.
 The food seems to get more and more tasteless and toxic, and the inhabitants more and more rotund.
 How can the food be so bad—and so bad for you, I wonder, in the middle of one of the richest agricultural areas in the world?

 True, the small towns don’t always have the fancy cuisine, though you look about a bit and you might be surprised; and the people are just plain folks – many of them making little money because of unemployment, so they fill their diet with potatoes and pasta and Big Macs – cheap food but starchy and fattening.
 As Tom noted.

-But one thing I’ll say about the Midwest, which also includes my beautiful new home, Missouri: I’ve never noticed a lack of courtesy in the people — something I found in short supply in California.
+But one thing I’ll say about the midwest, which also include my beautiful new home, Missouri: I’ve never noticed a lack of courtesy in the people – something I found in short supply in California.
 Generosity, too, as several of us prepare for this weekend’s Race for the Cure, thinking how best to waddle around the 5K course.

 I just had an exchange of emails with News is Free about linking directly to my photographs – that whirring sound you hear is my bandwidth being sucked dry.

 Them: Your RSS feed is hard to find.

 Them: Human beings and handy little orange XML button.